Skip to content

 Tenants can switch energy providers if they pay the supplier directly for their gas and electricity.

-If your landlord pays your energy bills then charges you, choosing the energy supplier is up to them, although you can always ask them to change to get cheaper gas and electricity.
+If your landlord pays your energy bills then charges you, choosing the energy supplier is up to them.
+Although you can always ask them if it’s possible to switch to the cheapest energy supplier.

 Can I get a smart meter if I switch gas and electricity?